ayush-suman/sort_my_ps/README.md

 # What it does
 Sort My PS quickly sorts your PS preference list based on the following parameters -
-1. Industry preference (IT, Electronics, Chemical etc.
+1. Industry preference (IT, Electronics, Chemical etc.)
-2. Stipend (If you choose to use sorting based in stipend)
+2. Stipend (If you choose to use sorting based on stipend)
 3. Location preference (Bangalore, Mumbai, Chennai etc.)

 Using this, you can update your entire preference list in less than a minute.